bhaskarray99/Effect-of-IVTA/README.md

 Statistical  analysis  of  the  efficacy  of  application  ofintravitreous triamcinolone acetonide (IVTA) in silicone oil-filled eyes of patients who haveundergone relaxing retinectomy as treatment of proliferative vitreoretinopathy (PVR) was done.

-The statistical analysis was carried out using the software R, requiring an additional package, "leaps" over the base package.
-All R codes used for the purpose can be found in the folder "R Codes".
+The statistical analysis was carried out using the software R.

-The file, "IVTA_Data.xlsx" contains the entire data used for the study.
+The PDF report titled "Statistical Study on Effect of IVTA on PVR" corresponds to a preliminary analysis based on a small dataset (24 data points) and some prior beliefs that we had based on resources from the internet.
+We had presented this report as a part of our course on Statistics Comprehensive in the final year of B.Stat (Hons.).

-All files will be uploaded shortly.
+On further inputs of information regarding the dataset, some of our assumptions were invalidated and a slightly larger dataset (35 data points) was obtained.
+The Python notebook, although compiled using R, was created using Google Colab and summarizes our recent analyses and shall be updated as and when new data points are obtained.